DirectRTX/Simple-Ad-Network/README.md

 <b>Using A Default Fallback URL</b>

 First and foremost, your Fallback URL should be URL Encoded.
-So, after you choose what you want your Fallback URL to be, go to <a href="https://www.urlencoder.org/">URL Encoder</a> and encode it.
+So, after you choose what you want your Fallback URL to be, go to <a target="_blank" href="https://www.urlencoder.org/">URL Encoder</a> and encode it.
 The encoded version is what needs to be used in your Page Rules.

 For your Fallback URL, you have 4 options to choose from (from simplest to most complicate):